The .bashrc file is a bash script file that executes in the following cases

 if you make any changes to the bashrc file, Changes are not reflected immediately.
 You need to close and restart the bash session to make changes.

-How to reload .bashrc configurations without login again?
-Run the following commands in the command prompt
+How to reload .bashrc configurations without login in again?
+Run the following commands in the command prompt.

 or shorter way using the below command